Ethan Miller/Getty Images

 After a world tour and four rounds of IVF with no results, Dion, who also suffered a miscarriage during that time, announced in February 2010 that she would be returning to Vegas for a new residency.

 The sixth round of IVF took, however, and, Nelson and Eddy were born on Oct.
-23, 2010—barely five months before the premiere of her new show, Celine.
+23, 2010—barely five months before the premiere of a new show, Celine.

 Ethan Miller/Getty Images